cotodevel/toolchaingenericds/README.md

-This is the Toolchain Generic DS:
+This is the ToolchainGenericDS 1.5 library for NintendoDS:

 For building the toolchain you need three steps: